Below are common questions about blue light, other blue light solutions, what makes Eyesafe® unique and where you can find Eyesafe® technology

 The blue light spectrum is a band of light emitted from digital displays that makes for a bright and visually pleasing experience.
 Additionally though, blue light is an intense band of light and our eyes are now taking in more cumulative blue light through extended screen usage.
 On average Americans spend over 10 hours per day on screens.
 We like our devices because they connect us, and we appreciate the web, pictures, video and movies on demand.

 Eyesafe technology has been developed to selectively filter the more intense bands of UV and high-energy visible (HEV) blue light, while not compromising the full color spectrum experience.
 Compared to many other technologies that cause for a yellow, orange or dulled impact to color, Eyesafe provides selective filtration with adherence to ANSI blue light standards, without color compromise.

 Eyesafe is available through the nation’s eye clinics and select manufacturing partners with Eyesafe screen covers for the selective filtration of UV and blue light.
-You can purchase Eyesafe screen covers here.
+You can find Eyesafe screen covers and computers here.
 Eyesafe can also be found with leading manufacturers for blue light management.
 Please look for the Eyesafe mark in packaging or on the device.

 There exist software solutions that impact blue light and the entire color experience from the display.
 We believe these are inadequate solutions that cause for disrupted interactions and visual display.
 These solutions may turn down the blue light but they also impact other colors in the visual display, often causing a yellow, orange or dulled color impact.
 Comparatively, Eyesafe is only filtering UV and HEV bands of light with more surgical precision.
 Eyesafe technology is focused on adherence to ANSI Standards for blue light management, and the filtered removal of 380nm-500nm, while maintaining beautiful, undisturbed visual experience.